tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 - Guarantees the most optimal route
 - Uses a lot of memory

-1. Generate a list from all child nodes
+1. Generate a list from all child nodes of explored nodes
 2. Sort list using a heuristic if existing
 3. Explore the top node based on sorting
-4. Repeat step 1 until
+4. Repeat step 1 until goal state is found

+### Best-first search